amanplans/dnc-configurations-options/README.md

 ```

 ## Summary
-In this tutorial we have seen how we can read one setting in `Example 1`:
+In this tutorial, we have seen how we can read one setting in `Example 1`:

 ```csharp
 _configuration["Example1:SiteConfiguration:BaseUrl"]
 ```

 In `Example 2` we have seen how we can map settings to classes.
-In `Example 3` we have seen how we can validate required settings during startup of the application.
+In `Example 3` we have seen how we can validate required settings during the startup of the application.

-In another tutorial I will discuss `UserSecrets` and the `Azure KeyVault` because
+In another tutorial, I will discuss `UserSecrets` and the `Azure KeyVault` because
 storing our secrets in source code is a severe vulnerability.

 You can read more at: